EU regulators urge all nations to investigate car 'defeat' devices

-BRUSSELS The European Commission wants all member states to investigate into how many cars use illegal "defeat" devices to cheat emissions tests in light of the scandal at Volkswagen, a Commission spokeswoman said on Thursday.
+BRUSSELS The European Commission wants all member states to investigate into how many cars use illegal "defeat" devices to cheat emissions tests in light of the scandal at Volkswagen (VOWG_p.DE), a Commission spokeswoman said on Thursday.

 Volkswagen has said 11 million of its diesel cars around the world could be implicated after the U.S. Environmental Protection Agency revealed VW had been using software to mask pollutants.